I'm Emmanuel Jose,

 New York City.

-As a neurodivergent developer, artist, and lifelong learner, my passion lies in putting people first.
+As a neurodivergent tech writer, developer, and artist, my passion is putting people first.

-With a background in fine art, psychology, biopharma, and crowdfunding, I bring a unique blend of creativity, forward planning, and empathy to every project.
+With a background in fine art, psychology, biopharma, and crowdfunding, I offer a powerful blend of leadership, innovation, and foresight.

 I'm a dedicated advocate for inclusion and diversity, and I'm committed to empowering and amplifying underserved voices.

 You can find me at the cafe with my pups, Coco & Dottie.Download CV